École Francophone Antoine de Saint-Exupéry

-The École Francophone Antoine de Saint-Exupéry (EFASE) or École Antoine de Saint-Exupéry de Kigali, also known as the Kigali French School, is a school in Downtown Kigali, Rwanda.
+The École Francophone Antoine de Saint-Exupéry (EFASE) or École Antoine de Saint-Exupéry de Kigali, also known as the Kigali French School, is a school in downtown Kigali, Rwanda.
 The school, with a capacity of 400 students, serves nursery (maternelle) to upper secondary (lycée) levels.

 It is recognised by the Agency for French Education Abroad (AEFE).
-Sections until junior secondary (collège) are directly taught while senior secondary (lycée) uses a distance education programme from the National Centre for Distance Education (CNED in French).
+Sections until junior secondary (collège) are directly taught, while senior secondary (lycée) uses a distance education programme from the National Centre for Distance Education (CNED in French).

-A 1980 U.S. State Department report stated that the school was "much smaller than the [École Belge de Kigali (EBK)]."
+A 1980 U.S. State Department report stated that the school was "much smaller than the École Belge de Kigali (EBK)."

 History

 The school was created in 1973.
-The school was closed from 1994 to 1998 due to deteriorated relations between the Governments of France and Rwanda following the Rwandan genocide.
+The school was closed from 1994 to 1998 due to deteriorated relations between the governments of France and Rwanda following the 1994 genocide against the Tutsi.

 In 2006, after France and Rwanda severed diplomatic relations, the Rwandan authorities forced the school to close.
 They gave a 72-hour deadline for the school to end operations.
-The school closed on Monday 27 November 2006.
+The school closed on Monday, 27 November 2006.
 In 2009 France and Rwanda restored diplomatic relations.
 In September 2010 the school reopened with 200 students.
 Jean Nepomuscene Rushayigi, the headmaster, said that at the time 80% of the students were Rwandan nationals.